Jazaret/go-fileweb/README.md

 * go build
 * run go-build.exe

-Endpoint Routes:
+API Endpoint Routes:

-* /upload - POST form data with file object to add a file to the repository - Returns the ID of the file for retrieval.
+* /api/upload - POST form data with file object to add a file to the repository - Returns the ID of the file for retrieval.
 Response as JSON
 * /api/download/{ID} - Endpoint that downloads the file to the client - keeps the original file name on download.
 * /api/list - Endpoint that returns a list of all files in the system, their identifier, original filename, and the byte size of the file..
 Response as JSON